blackberry/Alice/README.md

-# Alice
+# Alice.js

-**Alice** - *(A Lightweight Independent CSS Engine)* is a micro JavaScript library focused on using hardware-accelerated capabilities (in particular CSS3 features) in modern browsers for generating high-quality, high-end visual effects.
+**Alice.js** - *(A Lightweight Independent CSS Engine)* is a micro JavaScript library focused on using hardware-accelerated capabilities (in particular CSS3 features) in modern browsers for generating high-quality, high-end visual effects.

 This library and the sample code is Open Source under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).